• Writer • Director •

 OFFICIAL SELECTION TIFF 2017

-Premiered at Toronto International Festival and played at 19 festival around the world.
+Premiered at Toronto International Festival and played at 20 festivals around the world.
 Winner of three Leo Awards for Best Writer, Best Director, and Best Picture.
 Nominated for Canadian Screen Award for Best Composer.

 SESAME STREET AFGHANISTAN